goma/goma/docs/problem_description_file/boundary_conditions/stress/stress_developed.rst

 <bc_id>
    The boundary flag identifier, an integer associated
-   with <bc_type> that identifies the boundary location (node set in EXODUS II) in the problem domain.
+   with <bc_type> that identifies the boundary location (side set in EXODUS II) in the problem domain.

 ------------
 **Examples**